colourmeamused/colourmeamused.github.io/README.md

 ## Events

 We would love to have you at all the events.
+But if there are some events that you can't make, please let us know.

 ### Friday, 20th April